 24th November 2013

-I've recently written an article for Soberistas.
+I enjoy writing Health and Wellbeing articles to help others and have recently written an article for Soberistas.
 Soberistas is a website for people who are worried about how much they drink, as well as for those who have successfully got their alcohol consumption under control and/or quit.
-To find out more about the support that Soberistas can offer or to read my article about why I love Mind and Body Fitness, copy and paste the link below.
+To find out more about the support that Soberistas offer please visit their website www.soberistas.com.

 Freestyle Mind and Body - Lets make the static Plank Functional